Edited By: Paul M. Ness

 Illustrations include figures, photomicrographs, and photographs.
 There are three preferred formats for digital artwork submission: Encapsulated PostScript (EPS), Portable Document Format (PDF) and Tagged Image Format (TIFF).
 We suggest that line art be saved as EPS files.
 Alternately, these may be saved as PDF files at 600 dots per inch (dpi) or better at final size.
 Tone art, or photographic images, should be saved as TIFF files with a resolution of 300 dpi at final size.
 For combination figures, or artwork that contains both photographs and labeling. we recommend saving figures as EPS files, or as PDF files with a resolution of 600 dpi or better at final size.
 More detailed information on the submission of electronic artwork can be found at:http://authorservices.wiley.com/submit_illust.asp?site=.

 Titles for illustrations belong in the legends for illustrations, not on the illustrations themselves.
+If there are more than two figures, please individually label, using Arabic numbers.
 Photomicrographs must have internal scale markers, and the magnification must be stated.
 Symbols, arrows, or letters used in the photomicrographs should contrast with the background.

 If any person is identifiable in a photograph, written permission from the subject(s) to use the photograph must accompany the manuscript.